 - Venkatesan, K., Liu, Y., Goldfarb M. (2014) Fast-onset long-term open-state block of sodium channels by A-type FHFs mediates classical spike accommodation in hippocampal pyramidal neurons.
-(Submitted)
+J. Neurosci., in press

 - Goldfarb, M. (2012) Voltage gated sodium channel associated proteins and alternative mechanisms of inactivation and block.
 Cell.
 Mol.
 Life Sci.
 69, 1067-1076.